shoaib1-oss/jenkins-ci-cd/README.md

-now goto maven it will install automatically select latest install now build a freestyle job at last build step select executable shell command write (id,whoami,pwd) and apply and build a job
+now goto maven it will install automatically select latest install now build a freestyle job at last build step select executable shell command write (id,whoami,pwd) and apply and build a job now for artifacts from github we need to go github account and copy https url and paste at new fristly we need to build a new job for it while building new job select source code management select git and paste the url here now at branch specifier select your branch while it is main or master branch now at build step select invoke top levelmaven target Maven Version(maven) goals(clean install) now build the artifact after building the artifact now goto workspace you will see all the file from github artifacts